bryanesmith/wormj/README.md

     ;   └************┘
     ;    012345678901

+A couple notes about `print-game`:
+  * `print-game` is intended for debugging, but is not used for rendering during game play
+  * The output of `print-game` in this section (which is shown as `; comments` below the Clojure code examples) is slightly enhanced for the sake of clarity.

 By chance (though you can always override chance), the apple, `2`, randomly appears two spaces to the right of the worm.

 Note that the default trajectory is `:right`, so to advance one space closer to the apple, just advance the turn:

     (wormj.state/advance-turn)
+    (wormj.core/print-game)

     ;   ┌************┐
     ; 0 *............*